CeciliaSG/pp5_hotel_e-commerce/README.md

 -   A large amount of testing was done to ensure that all pages were linking correctly and that buttons, other linksa and forms are working.

 ### Features Left to Implement

+- The Admin panel needs to be developed and made better. it works but it is not ideal for adding treatments7service, dates and times.
+- Employed users should be able to adminstrate the treatments etc from the front end.
+- Customers hould be able to choose a therapist when booking.

 <br>